lhermann/lukashermann.dev/content/writing/404-error-page-and-redirect-with-nuxt.md

 ## 404 Redirect

-The above works nicely for routes that don't exist, but sometimes we want to redirect to the 404 page from another page.
+The above works nicely for routes that don't exist, but sometimes we want to redirect to the 404 page from another page programmatically.

 On this very site Vue checks if the `404-error-page-and-redirect-with-nuxt.md` file exists to display the article.
 If no markdown file is found the user is redirected to the 404 page.